Zeke Vandenburgh: Miami Dolphins

 On February 21, 2023, Vandenburgh was drafted 38th overall to the Birmingham Stallions of the United States Football League (USFL).

 On May 12, 2023, Vandenburgh was signed by the Miami Dolphins as an undrafted free agent.
 On July 18, 2023, the Dolphins placed him on injured reserve.
 He was waived/injured on August 19, 2024.

 Memphis Showboats

 On January 23, 2025, Vandenburgh signed with the Memphis Showboats of the United Football League (UFL).

+BC Lions

+On March 3, 2026, Vandenburgh left the Showboats to sign as a defensive lineman with the BC Lions of the Canadian Football League (CFL).
+On May 9, 2026, Vandenburgh was released by Lions, during the team's first round of preseason roster cuts.

 Personal life

 Vandenburgh married his wife, Leah, on March 18, 2023.